CaiquePirs/CaiquePirs/README.md

-# 👋 Olá!
-Eu sou Caique Pires
+# 👋 Hello There!
+I'm Caique Pires

-## 💼 Desenvolvedor Back-end Java
+## 💼 Backend Software Developer

-Sou desenvolvedor de software júnior focado em criar soluções robustas e escaláveis para o back-end com Java e Spring.
-Tenho experiência em APIs RESTful, integração com bancos de dados relacionais e não-relacionais, autenticação e autorização com Spring Security e JWT, mensageria com RabbitMQ além de testes com JUnit e Mockito.
-Trabalho com Docker, Swagger/OpenAPI e monitoramento com Spring Actuator.
-Tenho conhecimento em arquitetura de microserviços, arquitetura hexagonal, layered architecture e clean architecture.
-Apaixonado por tecnologia, aplico princípios SOLID, design patterns e boas práticas de desenvolvimento para entregar código limpo, seguro e eficiente.
+I'm a junior software developer focused on building robust and scalable backend solutions with Java and Spring.
+I have experience in RESTful APIs, integration with relational and non-relational databases, authentication and authorization with Spring Security and JWT, messaging with RabbitMQ, as well as testing with JUnit and Mockito.
+I work with Docker, Swagger/OpenAPI, and monitoring with Spring Actuator.
+I have knowledge of microservices architecture, hexagonal architecture, layered architecture, and clean architecture.
+Passionate about technology, I apply SOLID principles, design patterns, and best development practices to deliver clean, secure, and efficient code.

 ---

-## 🛠️ Tecnologias
+## 🛠️ Technologies Skills

 <p align="left">
   <img src="https://skillicons.dev/icons?i=java,spring,rabbitmq,mongodb,redis,mysql,postgres,docker,maven,idea,postman,git,swagger"/>